 Make a Difference Day – Usually the 3rd Saturday in October

 Join over 700 Allegheny students and 700 community members to complete over 125 projects in the local community.
 Projects range from raking leaves to building wheelchair ramps!
-Gather a group to create a team, and look for registration opportunities in ACCEL.
+Gather a group to create a team, and look for registration opportunities in The Gateway.

 Second Harvest Holiday Food Drive – November

 This day-long drive-through food drive collects tons (literally!) of food and thousands of in cash donations to benefit two local food pantries.
 Volunteers are needed in one or two hour shifts to collect, sort, weigh and pack donations.
-Call the Office of Community Service at x5318 for more information.
+Call Civic Engagement at x5318 for more information.

 Senior Citizen Recognition Day – April

 Elderly residents of Meadville come to campus to take classes for the day in the spring semester.
 Faculty open their classes to our guests and help incorporate the elderly into the classroom experience.
 Students help orchestrate the day’s events and welcome seniors to campus.
-Contact the office of Community Service at x5318 for more information.
+Contact Civic Engagement at x5318 for more information.

 One Saturday morning each month (breakfast provided), students gather to meet the needs of the Meadville community.
 They take on tasks like raking, painting, visiting elderly, working with animals and doing home repair projects.
-For more information contact the office of Community Service at x5318.
+For more information contact Civic Engagement at x5318.

 Alternative Spring Break – March